58 across: Portuguese man-o-war (01/30)

 What is interesting is that learning part III of this entry makes me believe a little theory of mine even more…

 About a year ago I saw my first Mae West film, She Done Him Wrong.
-As I was watching I couldn’t help to be reminded of post plastic surgery Roseanne.
+As I was watching I couldn’t help but to be reminded of post plastic surgery Roseanne.

 I had forgotten all about that thought until I watched Myra Breckinridge the other day and now I am sure (or at least there is a good chance) that Roseanne’s goal was to look a little more like her idol.